 Aviation Business Center - Scottsdale Airport

-The Scottsdale Airport terminal area is under redevelopment to fully maximize use of the limited and valuable property available on-airport.
+The Scottsdale Airport terminal area has undergone redevelopment to fully maximize use of the limited and valuable property available on-airport.
 The most recent update to the Airport Master Plan cited the need for more executive hangar space and better utilization of prime airport property.
-With the partnership of long-standing airport tenants, Gemini Air Group, Inc. and Volanti (formerly Zulu Caffe) this project is soon to be a reality.
+With the partnership of long-standing airport tenants, Gemini Air Group, Inc. and Volanti (formerly Zulu Caffe) this project came to fruition.

 Executive Hangars - Gemini Air Group, Inc.

 The Gemini Air Group hangars are open for business.
 This was the first phase of the redevelopment project.
 These hangars are able to accommodate aircraft up to a Gulfstream 650, Falcon 7x or Global Express.
 The hangars were built by Scottsdale Airport at approximately 30,000 square feet each offering direct runway access, 28 foot doors and a private fuel facility onsite.
 Gemini Air Group, Inc., an aircraft charter company, was selected through a Request for Proposals process to lease and operate the hangar facilities.
 For more information on the hangars, contact Gemini Air Group, Inc. at 480-991-5387.

 A new restaurant featuring an extended patio area and glass windows to fully experience the airport and airfield, while enjoying a delicious meal, will be built on the second floor of the Aviation Business Center.
 Additionally a new banquet facility and meeting rooms will be a new component offering a new venue in this part of town for events, banquets and meetings.
 The current airport restaurant owner of Zulu Caffe will manage the restaurant and banquet facility.